Title of Project:

 - you own the rights to this digital material; or

-- the owner of these rights has authorised you to submit the digital material under the following conditions.
+- the owner of these rights has authorised you to submit the digital material under the above conditions.

 If you do not want to accept these terms, then please do not contribute material to Chatterley Whitfield 3D.